carefulcoder/laravel4-bootstraphelper/README.md

 Because <del>I'm terrible at regular expressions</del> the syntax I've used is quite different to Blade I've decided to use the percent sign (%) to denote Bootstrap shortcuts rather than Blade's @.
-You can change it back in BootstrapBladeCompiler.php by setting $this->bootstrapSymbol.
+You can change it back in BootstrapBladeCompiler.php by setting `$this->bootstrapSymbol`.

 If you want to try the package out then go to https://carefulcoder.co.uk/composer and follow the instructions to add the repo.
-You can then add something along the lines of  "carefulcoder/bootstrapblade": "*" to your composer.json file.
+You can then add something along the lines of  `"carefulcoder/bootstrapblade": "*"` to your composer.json file.
 I haven't put this on Packagist yet because it isn't really ready.

 Examples